FuelLabs/fuel-indexer/docs/README.md

 > You can `Ctrl+C` to exit the `forc index start` process, and your indexer service and database should still be running in the background.

-### 2.3 Creating a new index
+### 2.3 Creating a new indexer

-Now that we have our development environment set up, the next step is to create an index.
+Now that we have our development environment set up, the next step is to create an indexer.

 ```bash
 forc index new hello-index --namespace my_project && cd hello-index
 ```

 > The `namespace` of your project is a required option.
 You can think of a `namespace` as your organization name or company name.
-Your index project might contain one or many indices all under the same `namespace`.
+Your project might contain one or many indexers all under the same `namespace`.

 ```text
 forc index new hello-index --namespace my_project